Angelinis/VR_Escape_room_2021/README.md

 The `Game_Manager` object possess a script that inspects if all elements were picked up.
 Also, it has a `Play On Spawn (Script)` that checks for button presses to play some tutorial or Description Clips.
 Finally, it has a `Pause Menu Manager` that is in charge to setactive the `Menu_Canvas` and pause the game.

 There is a `Collider_Object_VR_Body` that plays a collision sound when it collides with any other object.
 It also has a script to Follow the Camera.
+It has been changed, so it can follow the camera in all three axis.

 The pause `Menu_Canvas` is inside the `Main Camera`, and it is activated through a Menu Button that was set in the `XRI Default Input Actions`.
 Also, the `Menu_Canvas` has a `Pause Menu Controller` that connects the sliders with the `Audio Manager` instances to reduce volume.